 Originally operating as a pharmaceutical distributor, McKesson has increasingly broadened its business to provide billing and health information technology services to hospitals and doctor's offices.

-"The acquisition of US Oncology will fit well with McKesson's overall strategy to extend our
+"The acquisition of US Oncology will fit well with McKesson's overall strategy to extend our presence within our existing lines of business," McKesson CEO and President John Hammergren said on a call with analysts.

 The purchase is expected to have no effect on McKesson's earnings this year and add to it starting in fiscal year 2012.